OpenBB-finance/OpenBB/website/content/bot/reference/discord/options/topvol.md

 # topvol

-Top 15 Highest options volume.
+This command allows the user to retrieve the Top 15 Highest options volume.
+It provides the user with a list of the 15 most actively traded options and their respective volume.
+This data can be used to identify the most liquid options for trading.

 ### Usage